bekk/bekk-christmas/post/opensource/up-for-grabs.md

 title: Automatic deploy (chatops) with @Rultor
 image: 'https://imgur.com/gnAbkfu.png'
 ingress: >
-  The discussion of a automatic release was started for many years ago, and there are several options for how to do this (None mentioned, none forgotten).
-  Then I came across @Rultor by accident on twitter.
+  The discussion of an automatic release was started many years ago, and there are several options for how to do this (none mentioned, none forgotten).
+Then I came across @Rultor by accident on Twitter.
 links:
   - title: NoCommons
     url: 'https://github.com/bekkopen/NoCommons/'